Milton Greenspace Initiative

 The funds can only be used for the purposes stated in the referendum and city resolution.

-Led by our Sustainable Growth Program and supported by Georgia Conservancy Advocacy and Land Conservation staff, we are actively working with the Milton Greenspace Advisory Committee and City of Milton staff to establish a prioritized set of properties and property interests that reflect the intent of the greenspace bond language and would be appropriate for acquisition with the funds.
-Our staff will also assist the Committee and City in creating an acquisition strategy that will enable pursuit of greenspace interests efficiently and cost-effectively.
-This project is currently in the evaluation phase with more information to come as the effort progresses.
+Led by our Sustainable Growth Program and supported by Georgia Conservancy Advocacy and Land Conservation staff, we actively worked with the Milton Greenspace Advisory Committee and City of Milton staff to establish a prioritized set of properties and property interests that reflect the intent of the greenspace bond language and would be appropriate for acquisition with the funds.
+Our staff also assisted the Committee and City in creating an acquisition strategy that will enable pursuit of greenspace interests efficiently and cost-effectively.

 The Georgia Conservancy applauds Milton leadership and Milton citizens for determining that undeveloped greenspaces within their community are important.